KRYONIX8/KRYONIX/README.md

 # Autonomous Steering-Wheel Robot Car – Control System & Software Architecture

 This repository contains the complete documentation and software for an autonomous robot car using a steering-wheel (Ackermann-style) mechanism.
-The system integrates a **Raspberry Pi 4**, an **MG996R servo**, a **DC motor controlled with DRV8870**, and a full sensor suite consisting of **two HC-SR04 ultrasonic sensors** and **two VL53L0X laser time-of-flight sensors**.
+The system integrates a **Raspberry Pi 4**, an **MG996R servo**, a **DC motor controlled with a BTS7960 high-current H-bridge driver (IBT-2 / HW-039 module)**, and a full sensor suite consisting of **two HC-SR04 ultrasonic sensors** and **two VL53L0X laser time-of-flight sensors**.
 The purpose of this documentation is to describe:

 * The architecture of the software developed.